cloudposse/terraform-aws-components/README.md

 WORKDIR /conf/
 ```

-Then provision the Terraform modules required for the project.
+Then provision the rest of the Terraform modules required for the project.

 ## Cold Start